 Crest Nicholson is excited to invite potential purchasers to visit Highbrook Park’s impressive show homes when they open to the public this Saturday (25 May) and find out more about the collection of one, two, three, four and five bedroom homes.

 Perfect for growing families, the four bedroom Caldwick show home demonstrates contemporary living at its best.
 On the ground floor, it boasts a large living room and separate dining room, as well as a downstairs cloakroom.
 The open plan kitchen and breakfast area lead onto the utility room – a vital space for any busy family.
-To the first floor, viewers can explore the impressive master bedroom which includes not only an en-suite, but walk-in wardrobe for added luxury.
+To the first floor, viewers can explore the impressive main bedroom which includes not only an en-suite, but walk-in wardrobe for added luxury.
 A second large double bedroom, which also has its own en-suite, the third double bedroom, fourth bedroom and, family bathroom also occupy this floor.

 In addition to the Caldwick show home, visitors to Highbrook Park can explore a stunning four bedroom Mayford show home, which boasts a striking interior based on the retro designs of Orla Kiely.
 There are also two view homes open to the public; a three bedroom Huntingdon, perfect for first-time buyers and young families, and a four bedroom detached Mansfield house.